OISF/suricata/doc/sphinx/http-keywords.rst

-There are additional content modifiers that can provide protocol-specific capabilities at the application layer (if you are unfamiliar with content modifiers, please visit the page [[Payload keywords]]).
-These keywords make sure the signature checks only specific parts of the network traffic.
+There are additional content modifiers that can provide protocol-specific capabilities at the application layer (if you are unfamiliar with content modifiers, please visit the page :doc:`payload-keywords` These keywords make sure the signature checks only specific parts of the network traffic.
 For instance, to check specifically on the request URI, cookies, or the HTTP request or response body, etc.